-Note: A blast event may comprise the detonation of one or more charges in a period not exceeding three seconds.
+Note: A blast event may comprise the detonation of one or more charges in a period not exceeding three seconds any single event.

-CNV.7 The Guideline vibration limits set out in DIN 4150-3:1999 may be exceeded for up to 5% of the blast events as measured over any twenty blast events on the foundation of any building outside the designation boundary.
-However, no blast event shall exceed 10mm/s irrespective of the transmitted vibration, unless CNV.9 applies.
+CNV.5B The Guideline vibration limits set out in DIN 4150-3:1999 may be exceeded for up to 5% of the blast events as measured over any twenty blast events on the foundation of any building outside the designation boundary.
+However, no blasting activities event shall exceed 10mm/s irrespective of the frequency of the blast material transmitted vibration, unless CNV.6 applies.

-- CNV.8 Construction activities identified in the Central Interceptor Vibration Assessment, Tonkin & Taylor, July 2012 as being short-term vibration sources with a "High Risk" of exceeding the DIN 4150-3:1999 shall be conducted so that not more than 5% of the activities undertaken (measured over at least 20 representative samples of the relevant activity on any residential building) exceed the relevant criterion in DIN 4150-3:1999 and no activity shall exceed 10mm/s irrespective of the frequency of the activity measured, unless CNV.9 applies. - CNV.9 The Guideline vibration limits set out in DIN4150-3:1999 must not be exceeded more than 5% of the time except where the Requiring Authority can demonstrate to the satisfaction of the Council: - (a) that the receiving building(s) are capable of withstanding higher levels of vibration and what the new vibration limit is.
-The investigation required to demonstrate this must include an assessment of the building(s) by a suitably experienced and qualified structural engineer and a full pre-condition survey; and - (b) that the Requiring Authority has agreed in writing with the building owner(s), that a higher limit may be applied. - CNV.10 Each CNVMP shall be implemented and maintained throughout the entire construction period and shall be updated when necessary.
+- CNV.5C Construction activities identified in the Central Interceptor Vibration Assessment, Tonkin & Taylor, July 2012 as being short-term vibration sources with at a "High Risk" of exceeding the DIN 4150-3:1999 shall be conducted so that not more than 5% of the activities undertaken (measured over at least 20 representative samples of the relevant activity on any residential building) exceed the relevant criterion in DIN 4150-3:1999 and no activity shall exceed 10mm/s irrespective of the frequency of the activity measured, unless CNV.6 applies. - CNV.6 The Guideline vibration limits set out in DIN4150-3:1999 must not be exceeded more than 5% of the time except where the Requiring Authority can demonstrate to the satisfaction of the Council: - (a) that the receiving building(s) are capable of withstanding higher levels of vibration and what the new vibration limit is.
+The investigation required to demonstrate this must include an assessment of the building(s) by a suitably experienced and qualified structural engineer and a full pre-condition survey; and - (b) that the Requiring Authority has agreed in writing with the building owner(s), that a higher limit may be applied. - CNV.7 TheEach CNVMP shall be implemented and maintained throughout the entire construction period and shall be updated when necessary.